-- 1. To be judged on the driver's skill: use of aids, control of the horse, accuracy, quality of transitions and gaits, with additional consideration of impressions of the driver. - 2.
-Tests All the entries will complete a number of prescribed elements from memory and in order (between 8 and 12 elements are recommended). - 3.
-Entries must follow the designated track without numbered or lettered markers, such as posts or single cones.
-Cones set at minimum 80 inches.
-Unless otherwise specified, elements begin when the horse's nose reaches the marker. - 4.
-Management may use one of the Super Reinsmanship Tests 1-3 or may design a suitable test to be used. - 5.
-The use of the whip and the voice are important aids in driving and should be used effectively and discreetly.
+- To be judged on the driver's skill: use of aids, control of the horse, accuracy, quality of transitions and gaits, with additional consideration of impressions of the driver and miniature horse. - Tests All the entries will complete a number of prescribed elements from memory and in order.

+- 3. Entries must follow the designated track without numbered or lettered markers, such as posts or single cones.
+Unless otherwise specified, elements begin when the horse's nose reaches the marker.

+- 4. Pattern Components

+- a.
+Walk

+- b.
+Slow trot (collected)

+- c.
+Working trot (normal)

+- d.
+Strong trot (extended)

+- e.
+Back